Introduction

 events for every single produced piece, we need to convert each event into a count of a single piece.
 This is achieved using the Constant Value block:

-Quality calculation follows the same pattern like performance calculation but using the Piece_Ok
+Quality calculation follows the same pattern as performance calculation, but using the Piece_Ok

 events connected to the Amt Ok input: